 People living a zero-waste lifestyle strive to use as little single-use plastic as possible, instead opting for sustainable and reusable alternatives.
 Those who get into the lifestyle work to steadily replace everything from food packaging to hygiene products to clothing with more sustainable, plastic-free alternatives.

-The immediate goal of a zero-waste lifestyle is to send zero trash to landfill.
+The immediate goal of a zero-waste lifestyle is to send as little trash as possible to landfill.
 However, because we don’t live in a zero-waste world and so many things are out of our control, most people in the movement acknowledge that sending nothing to landfill is near impossible, so they emphasize just doing as much as you can, and not putting too much emphasis on being perfect.

 The ultimate goal of a zero-waste lifestyle is to reduce one’s consumption of single-use plastic and one's personal environmental impact as much as possible, and to inspire others to do the same.

-The average American produces about 4.4 pounds of trash a day, according to the Environmental Protection Agency (EPA).
-That’s 1,606 pounds of trash a year, per person.
+The average American produces about 4.9 pounds of trash a day, according to the Environmental Protection Agency (EPA).
+That’s nearly 1,800 pounds of trash a year, per person.
 So by reducing the amount of trash you create, you could literally save thousands of pounds of trash from entering landfills — proving that one person really can make a difference.

 Waste in landfills, whether it’s biodegradable, plastic, or anything in between, will emit greenhouse gases, which directly contribute to climate change.
 The EPA notes that in the U.S., municipal solid waste (MSW) landfills account for about 14 percent of human-caused methane emissions, making landfills the third-biggest source of human-related methane emissions.